TommyTokk/Hotelier/README.md

 # Hotelier

 ## What's inside the repository?
 The repository contains the project for the CS course of Laboratorio di Reti (Networks Laboratory) of the University of Pisa.
-The project is a simple hotel management system that allows the user to book a room, check-in, check-out, and get information about the hotel.
+The project is a simple hotel management system that allows the user to get information about the hotel.

 ## How to run the project?
 Inside the repository there is a Makefile that allows you to compile the project.
 To compile the project, you can run the following command: